pauubach/languagewire/README.md

 - Key navigation could have been a great improvement, in order to select a language with the keyboard, but it was a bit too much for this exercise.
 - The app is responsive (mobile first) and dark mode has been taken into consideration.

-## Problems found
+## Comments

-- Languages tag have "en-GB" format, while translations have "en", so I'm using startsWith function.
-In case it changes this could be replaced by equal.
+- Languages tags have "en-GB" format, while translations have "en", so I'm using _startsWith_.
+In case it changes this could be replaced by _equal_.
+- Althought it is stated "We only have results for the `es-ES` (source)-> `en-GB` (target) combination.", I assume we have `en-GB` to `es-ES` and my "_server side_" just removes those with empty source text.
+- If you want to force an error, you can choose `pt-PT`.
+- I control having same source and target too.
+This will return "_Language not found_" too.
+You can not select this option (button is disabled) but you can browse directly to this option: [http://localhost:5173/en-GB/en-GB](http://localhost:5173/en-GB/en-GB)
+- Of course, there's no real text editing, but I print in console in a readable format what should be sent to the server, as there aren't real calls to the API.